Laiq Zada Laiq

 Laiq Zada Laiq (لائق زادہ لائق; 15 January 1959 – 30 October 2023) was a Pakistani Pashto-language poet, fiction writer, and dramatist from Madyan, Swat, Khyber Pakhtunkhwa.
-He served as the director of All Pakistan Radio and authored more than 500 radio plays, 12 TV plays, 120 stories, and 36 books.
+He served as the director of All Pakistan Radio and authored more than 500 radio plays, 12 TV plays, 120 stories, and 38 books.
 Laiq was a recipient of the Tamgha-e-Imtiaz and the Kamal-e-Fun Award in 2021, the highest literary honour in Pakistan.
 His contributions to Pashto literature have left a lasting impact and he is remembered for his significant contributions to the field.

 Biography

 Laiq graduated from Jahanzeb College Swat, and received a master's degree in Urdu and Pashto literature from University of Peshawar, and in political science from University of Karachi.
-He also worked at Radio Pakistan as a director.
+He also served as the Director Programs Radio Pakistan from 2017 until his retirement.

 Laiq wrote more than 500 radio plays and 12 TV plays.
 In addition to his radio and TV work, he authored 120 stories and 36 books.
+His contribution to the Pashto literature is widely recognized by the Pashtoon community across the globe.

 Death

 Laiq died from a heart attack in Peshawar, on 30 October 2023, at the age of 64.
 His contribution to Pashto literature was widely recognised and his death was mourned.
-President of the Pakistan Academy of Letters, Najiba Arif, expressed her deep sorrow over Laiq's death.
+President of the Pakistan Academy of Letters, Najiba Arif, CEO of AVT Khyber Kamran Hamid Raja, Political Leaders, and the Pashto Literary community expressed her deep sorrow over Laiq's death.